fac30/api-project--egbie-ollie/README.md

 ### Clever Movies: Your Ultimate Movie and TV Series Companion
 CleverMovies is a dynamic web application that fetches movie and TV series data from an external API and provides a personalized experience for users.
-With CleverMovies, you can browse through a vast collection of titles, search for specific movies or TV series, and even track your favorites.
+With CleverMovies, you can browse through a vast collection of titles, search for specific movies or TV series, and even track your favourites.

 ### Features
  - **Browse and Search**: Easily explore a wide range of movies and TV series using the search bars even a  guest.
  - **Details**: Provides detailed information about each movie, including title, release year, plot summary, and more.
-  - **Personalized Experience**: Create an account to save your favorite movies, rate them, etc.
+  - **Personalized Experience**: Create an account to save your favourite movies, rate them, etc.
  - **Administrator Privileges**: Admin users can manage the website's content globally, making changes to the homepage and other sections as needed
 - Displays a collection of movies on the homepage.